 Students should call the Financial Aid office at (603) 862-3600 to learn how this applies to their individual aid package and check the UNH Financial Aid website for more information.
 If you currently receive aid under the Post-9/11 GI Bill and are interested in studying abroad, please read this fact sheet and contact UNH Military & Veterans Services.

 Students should call the Financial Aid office (tel.
 603-862-3600) to learn how this applies to their individual aid package and check the UNH Financial Aid website for more information.
 Because each student’s financial aid package is unique, you will need to work directly with the UNH Financial Aid Office to learn how your financial aid will apply.

-UNH-Via is the new online study abroad portal for UNH students.
-Here you can search, apply and complete forms for UNH study abroad programs all in one place.
+UNH-Via is an online study abroad portal for UNH students.
+Here you can search, apply, and complete forms for UNH study abroad programs all in one secure place.
 You start by creating an account and building a profile, which will match you with programs that fit your profile criteria.
 You can favorite programs to save the ones you find most intriguing.
 Your account will have sections for applications, forms, and messages as well as keep you apprised of your status and where you are in the process.

 Applying to Study Abroad

 UNH Managed programs: Students work directly with UNH departments and faculty directors, and study abroad with groups of predominantly UNH students.
 All academic and co-curricular experiences are administered by UNH faculty either on-site or from Durham/Manchester.
 UNH Managed programs are offered during the fall, spring and summer semesters, as well as faculty-led, short-term programs during the January term and spring break.
 You will pay UNH tuition, mandatory UNH study abroad fees, and generally a program fee.